Dolenek/Portfolio-Site/Documentation/PROJECT_DOCUMENTATION.md

 ## Routing & Layout
 - Routing is declared in `App.tsx` with `react-router-dom` using nested routes under `AppLayout`.
 - `AppLayout` wraps pages with shared header/footer and background effects.
+The light theme shell now pins the base gradient to `#e3ebf8` so the hero's front ridge blends seamlessly with the rest of the page.
 - `SiteHeader` integrates navigation, theme toggle, and mobile drawer.
-It collaborates with the `ScrollSpyProvider` to keep nav state in sync.
+It collaborates with the `ScrollSpyProvider` to keep nav state in sync and now stays transparent across themes, relying on the hero sky for contrast.
 - `SiteFooter` renders translated footer copy and year metadata.

 ## Providers